iamreechi/calculate_image_brightness/README.md

 >modify the code a little bit to input your own images
 >just change the path to you local machine path where the images are in line 31
 >put all images in a folder called images in your local machine
->and change line 32 to the path where your dark images should be copied to  are and line 33 to the path where over bright images should be copied to
+>and change line 32 to the path where your dark images should be kept  and line 33 is the path where over bright images should be kept
 >Images that are nither over bright or dark will remain in images folder

 ### Actual image High Resolution